 Ultimately though, what I really dislike about many of the puzzle solutions concerns the implicit impacts they have on the narrative.
 Graham’s goal is to cross the mountains and set sail for Mordack’s island from the beach, but the poisonous snake blocks his progress.
 To remove it, Graham must shake a tambourine at it to scare it off.
 Until he obtains the tambourine, which is dropped by the fortune teller’s caravan after they leave, Graham simply wanders all over Serenia without any true purpose.
 The sheer urgency of his situation isn’t reflected in any way by what he is forced to do to succeed.

-Regardless, the game acts as though Graham shares this knowledge when there is no possible method by which he could gain it without being cursed himself.
 What is especially bad about this proposition is that the game practically depends on the player having opened the bottle after obtaining it.
-To put it another way, not only did the developers include myriad cheap deaths, you often need to actively fall prey to them.
 This flies in the face of the medium itself; if you die in a good game, it’s your fault.
 King’s Quest V actively requires its players to die repeatedly to gain valuable knowledge while the various messages generated from these outcomes mock them for their stupidity.

 Dying is either a central part of the experience or a punishment for making a mistake – it can’t be both.